august0leite/august0leite/README.md

 ## Hey, you found me!
-My name is Augusto Leite and, I am a self-taught Web3 Full Stack Blockchain Developer working freelance, building scalable & pixel perfect Dapps and other Web3 solutions.
+I am a self-taught Web3 Full Stack Blockchain Developer, building scalable & pixel perfect Dapps and other Web3 solutions.

 ### ⚙ Techs used: <a href="https://www.typescriptlang.org/">Typescript,</a> <a href="https://pt-br.reactjs.org/"> React,</a> <a         href="https://nodejs.org/en/"> NodeJS</a> and <a href="https://soliditylang.org"> Solidity</a>.